 Pallet flow rack systems are ideal for warehouses where aisle space is limited because they take up 60-70% less space than traditional pallet racking systems.
 These racks have specific loading and retrieval faces that reduce the need for parallel aisles.

 Using the FIFO method ensures automatic product rotation, which can help businesses manage high-volume inventory more efficiently.
 This is especially important for the food and beverage industries, where best before dates must be carefully managed to avoid waste.
 Cold storage is a good application for flow storage systems.

-It is a good idea to have a maintenance plan in place and to perform routine safety checks to ensure pallets are flowing correctly, and the system remains safe.
+Pallet flow racks also offer ease of accessibility when loading and unloading pallets of goods, meaning higher productivity and speed of operations in the warehouse.
+It is a good idea to have a maintenance plan in place and perform routine safety checks to ensure pallets are flowing correctly and the system remains safe.

 Pallet flow racks are incredibly versatile and available in various sizes and densities to meet almost any set of warehouse requirements.
 Pallet flow racks can be a single pallet high, or you can choose a multi-level pick module.
 Individual racks can also be extended to reach up to 20 pallets per lane.

 When deciding on how to configure your pallet flow rack, consider the following:

 All pallet racks are available in either a boltless or structural configuration.
 The type that you should select depends on the warehouse.

 The boltless or rivet design doesn’t require fasteners.
 Instead, it uses keyhole-shaped slots in uprights that connect to horizontal beams using rivets.
 Boltless pallet racks are comparatively lightweight, simple to assemble, and inexpensive to manufacture.
 However, the lightweight construction also reduces load capacities and durability compared with structural systems.